 Korean/Asian pear may not be available in all seasons, but it’s totally worth hunting down when you make bulgogi at home.
 I didn’t expect that I could get hold of a Korean pear in May at my local American grocery store.
 You never know until you look for it!

-Now, if you couldn’t find them, you can use an apple, like Fuji apple as substitute.
+Now, if you couldn’t find them, you can use an apple, like Fuji apple, or a kiwi, or fresh pineapple (a canned variety deactivates an enzyme) as a substitute.

 2. Korean Soy Sauce